wudi312858/hdg-from/README.rst

 ----------
 :Next Version:
  - Let the user specify its name for inclusion in the HDG file
+ - Let the user override the name of the water body
  - Tell the user how many observations were loaded from the input file.
  - Catch `FileNotFoundError` properly.